 Tips for Writing a Message on LinkedIn

 Do you want higher response rates on LinkedIn?
-If the answer is yes, learning how to write personal, engaging messages on LinkedIn is a much.
+If the answer is yes, learning how to write personal, engaging messages on LinkedIn is quite tricky.

 Here’s how to write a message on LinkedIn that’s guaranteed to get results: